 “Troubleshooting Legal Malfunction: Lexmark and Consumer Standing Under the Lanham Act,” The John Marshall Law Review, 453 (2015).

 “The DC Human Rights Act: A Model for the Nation?”
 Charlotte Law Review, 1 (2015).

 “The Cutting Edge: The Debate Over Regulation of Ritual Slaughter in the Western World,” California Western International Law Journal, 79 (2014).

 “Monopoly—University Edition: The Case for Student Housing Independence,” BYU Education and Law Journal, 45 (2013).

 Honors and Achievements: Rovinsky’s book, Basic Trust Drafting, 2nd ed. (co-authored with a colleague), was listed by BookAuthority.org as one of the “18 Best New Estate Planning Books to Read in 2019.”

 CLS Courses: Electronic Legal Research

-CLS Courses: Introduction to Legal Analysis I and II
+CLS Courses: Legal Writing, Introduction to Legal Analysis I and II

 Terri Simmons is licensed attorney in both Georgia and Tennessee with 12 years teaching experience.
 Since 2020, Simmons has served as an adjunct professor of Law at Concord Law School.
 She has been an adjunct professor at Southern New Hampshire University for its Criminal Justice and Business departments since 2013.
 Simmons previously served on the faculties of Clayton State University and Herzing University, where she sat on the Legal Studies and Paralegal Department Advisory Board and played an active part in the planning and development of the program’s curriculum, course development and design, and retention and student success missions.